7effrey89/AzureDataFactoryDataFlowGenerator/README.md

 ## Installation Steps:
 1) Execute all sql files from the "SQL DB" folder against a Sql Database
-2) Copy the .json file and the folders into the root of an Azure Storage Account (Data lake).
+2) Copy everything in the "DataLake" folder to the root of an Azure Storage Account (Data lake).
+This folder contains the hierachy of folders and .json used for one of the demo flows.
 3) Restore files from the "DataFactory" folder into a Git repository used by a Data Factory instance.

 ## The C# Application: